 The advantage of Programmed Auto over the fully automatic exposure modes on your camera is that it is unrestricted in terms of what camera settings you can select.
 In the fully automatic modes, you may not be able to adjust ISO, white balance, or Picture Control, apply exposure compensation, select a metering mode or even use the Raw format (the exact restrictions depend on which fully automatic mode you are in and the make of your camera, the details are in the manual).

 At first glance, Programmed Auto may not seem as effective as Aperture Priority and Shutter Priority modes.
 Programmed Auto is more likely to select ‘middle of the road’ settings rather than exciting ones such as utilising wide apertures for narrow depth-of-field.

 That’s where Program Shift comes in.
 If you don’t like the camera’s selected settings, you can override them with a twist of the main dial.
 To use Program Shift press the shutter button half-way down to obtain a light reading.
 The aperture, shutter speed and ISO are displayed in the viewfinder.
 If you don’t like the selected aperture and shutter speed settings, just turn the dial.
 They will change in tandem so that the exposure remains correct.

 For example, if the camera selects an aperture of f/11, but you would prefer to shoot at f/4, just turn the dial until f/4 is selected.
 The camera will adjust the shutter speed to match.
 (Note: This feature is called Flexible Program by Nikon and Program Shift by everyone else.)

 Using Programmed Auto

-Andrew Gibson’s latest ebook, Mastering Photography: A Beginner’s Guide to Using Digital Cameras introduces you to digital photography and helps you make the most out of your digital cameras.
-It covers concepts such as lighting and composition as well as the camera settings like Programmed Auto you need to use to become a creative photographer.
+Andrew Gibson’s ebook, Mastering Photography: A Beginner’s Guide to Using Digital Cameras, introduces you to digital photography and helps you make the most out of your digital camera.
+It covers concepts such as lighting and composition, as well as the camera settings like Programmed Auto you need to use to become a creative photographer.